Our Story – A Passion Worth Pursuing…

 Over the years we have been fortunate to work with some of the best winemakers California has to offer.
 After our time with Christian, we decided to move our production to San Luis Obispo to work with Jeremy Leffert, now the Director of Winemaking for Tooth & Nail in Paso Robles.
 Our time with Jeremy was short-lived, but we cherished each day.
 An extremely talented winemaker, Jeremy was instrumental in the growth and recognition of our brand.
 He will always be considered a great friend and a massive contributor to where we are today.
 An unfortunate closing in SLO forced us to move our production back to Paso Robles, where we have been since 2015.

-Jake and I have completed our eighth harvest.
+Jake and I are approaching our 10th harvest.
 What started in 2012 as a 260 case production of zinfandel has turned into a 1,200 annual case production, across five different wines.
 Our journey has been wonderful.
 We have many people to thank in the Paso Robles community and look forward to calling Paso Robles our home for many years to come!

 Win The Day!